Physarum Powered Differentiable Linear Programming Layers and Applications: Why Physarum Dynamics?

-Equivalently, using the definition of $q$ we can write the {\em continuous} time PD compactly as, Theorem 1 and 2 in \cite{straszak2015natural} guarantee that the above discretization \eqref{eq:contpd} converges to an $\epsilon-$approximate solution efficiently as long as all the square determinants of $A$ and the cost vector are polynomial in the dimensions $m,n$. \begin{remark}[PD vs IPM] Similar to IPM, PD requires us to compute a full linear system solve at each iteration.
+Equivalently, using the definition of $q$ we can write the {\em continuous} time PD compactly as, Theorem 1 and 2 in \cite{straszak2015natural} guarantee that \eqref{eq:contpd} converges to an $\epsilon-$approximate solution efficiently with no extra conditions and its discretization converges as long as the positive step size is small enough.

+\begin{remark}[PD vs IPM] Similar to IPM, PD requires us to compute a full linear system solve at each iteration.
 However, note that the matrix $L$ associated with linear system in PD is completely different from the KKT matrix that is used in IPM.
-Moreover, it turns out that unlike most IPM, {\bf PD can be started with an infeasible starting point}.
+Moreover, it turns out that unlike most IPM, PD can be started with an {\bf infeasible starting point}.
 Note that PD only requires the initial point to satisfy $As=b$ which corresponds to solving ordinary least squares which can be easily done using any iterative method like Gradient Descent. \end{remark} \begin{remark}[PD vs Simplex] Similar to Simplex, PD corresponds to a gradient, and therefore is a {\em first order} method.
 The crucial difference between the two methods, is that the metric used in PD is {\bf geodesic} whereas Simplex uses the Euclidean metric.
 Intuitively, using the geodesic metric of $P$ instead of the Euclidean metric can vastly improve the convergence speed since the performance of first order methods is dependent on the choice of coordinate system \cite{yang1998efficiency,zhang2016first}. \end{remark} {\bf When is PD efficient?} As we will see shortly in Section \ref{Applications}, in the two applications that we consider in this paper, the sub-determinant of $A$ is {\em provably} small -- constant or {at most quadratic in $m,n$}.
 In fact, when $A$ is a node incidence matrix, PD computes the shortest path, and is known to converge extremely fast.
-In order to be able to use PD for a wider range of problems, we propose the following simple modification.
-However, since many of the vision primitives require auxiliary/slack variables in their LP (re)formulation, the convergence results in \cite{straszak2015natural} do not apply since $L$ in \eqref{eq:contpd} is {\em not} invertible.
-In the next section, we discuss how to deal with noninvertibility of $L$ using our proposed algorithm called $\gamma-$AuxPD (in Algorithm \ref{alg}).
+In order to be able to use PD for a wider range of problems, we propose a simple modification described below.
+Note that since many of the vision problems require auxiliary/slack variables in their LP (re)formulation, the convergence results in \cite{straszak2015natural} do {\em not} directly apply since $L$ in \eqref{eq:contpd} is {\em not} invertible.
+Next, we discuss how to deal with noninvertibility of $L$ using our proposed algorithm called $\gamma-$AuxPD (in Algorithm \ref{alg}).